Engelberg/rolling-stones/README.md

 ([1 -2 -3] [1 2 -3] [1 2 3])
 ```

 Both functions take an optional second argument, the timeout in milliseconds.
+If you need to know when and whether a timeout has occurred, you can pass in an optional third argument, an atom which will be set to true upon timeout.

 Unsatisfiable formulas return nil: